-NOTE.
-The pulse width is determined by the sample rate with the formula: 600/Sample Clock (The sampling clock frequency is displayed on the clock settings tab when the external clock output is enabled).
+The pulse width is determined by the sample rate with the formula: 600/Sample Clock.

 Flag outputs remain in their set state until the sequence ends or the flag is set again by another sequence step.
 You can quickly disconnect the flag outputs using All Outputs Off, either in the graphical interface or with the front panel button.
 (The output connectors are electrically floating while all outputs off is engaged.)
-All flag outputs are terminated into 50 Ω and have short circuit protection to ground.